The internet is abuzz with holistic oral health information these days.

 Yep, part of holistic oral health may be too ‘fluffy’ for some, but it’s true: the words we choose to speak can either spread love and be supportive or spread poison into the world.

 The downside?
 Well, when we choose to speak poison, we are the first ones to get sprayed with that toxin.

 Like our dear friend India Arie states so poetically, “Speak words of beauty and you will be there.”

-Ok, so this isn’t a complete list to define holistic oral health.
-There are many other pieces to the puzzle.
-But these two pieces, healing the disconnect with your mouth and keeping toxins out of your mouth, will take you a long, long way to staying healthy and happy.
+There are many other pieces to the puzzle, but these two pieces (healing the disconnect with your mouth and keeping toxins out of your mouth) will definitely help you stay healthy and happy.